Feedback

 When you joined UPP, you joined thousands of members at universities across the province working towards a common goal: lifelong, dependable retirement security.

-UPP will assume pension administration and services for all members on January 1, 2025.
+UPP assumed pension administration and services for all members on January 1, 2025.

 UPP’s Member Services is now your primary point of contact for any pension-related inquiries.
 You can reach us in multiple ways: